-For 34 years, Lynchburg Daily Bread has provided a hot meal in a Christian environment to the needy of the Lynchburg area.
-In 2015, we served 53,475 meals to the homeless and hungry of our community, the most ever in our history.
+For 35 years, Lynchburg Daily Bread has provided a hot meal in a Christian environment to the needy of the Lynchburg area.
+In 2016, we served 60,485 meals to the homeless and hungry of our community, the most ever in our history.
 Our office hours are 7am-1pm, 7 days a week.